Bhupendra-Badal/Spotify/README.md

 # Spotify
-This is my first html, css project
+This is my first GIT Repository.
+Author - Bhupendra Badal